Museo Valenzuela

 Museo Valenzuela is a museum in Valenzuela in Metro Manila, Philippines.
+It opened on November 6, 1998.
 It is the city's historical and cultural landmark, named after Pío Valenzuela in 1963.
-Museo Valenzuela features collections of artifacts depicting the city's past and continuing development, it also serves as a repository of the city's rich heritage and a beacon of light to its people and guests.
-It is likewise a venue for historical, cultural, and artistic presentations as well as seminars and symposia on national and local issues.
+Museo Valenzuela features collections of artifacts depicting the city's past and continuing development.
+It is also a venue for historical, cultural, and artistic presentations as well as seminars and symposia on national and local issues.

 History

 The original museum of Valenzuela was the house where Pío Valenzuela, a hero in the struggle of freedom against Spain and in whose memory the old town of Polo was renamed, was born and saw the best years of his life.
 This same house was burned recently.